Donders-Institute/bidscoin/docs/bidsapps.rst

                             processed (default: None)
       -o OUTPUT, --output OUTPUT
                             A string that determines where the output is saved.
-It can be the name of a BIDS datatype folder, such as 'func', or of the derivatives folder, i.e.
+It can be the name of a BIDS data type folder, such as 'func', or of the derivatives folder, i.e.
                             'derivatives'.
-If output = [the name of the input datatype folder] then the original echo images are replaced by one combined image.
-If output is left empty then the combined image is saved in the input datatype folder and the original echo images are moved to the 'extra_data' folder (default: ) -a {PAID,TE,average}, --algorithm {PAID,TE,average}
+If output = [the name of the input data type folder] then the original echo images are replaced by one combined image.
+If output is left empty then the combined image is saved in the input data type folder and the original echo images are moved to the 'extra_data' folder (default: ) -a {PAID,TE,average}, --algorithm {PAID,TE,average}
                             Combination algorithm (default: TE)